Volume 14, Issue 2 (3-2024) JABS 2024, 14(2): 77-93 | Back to browse issues page

 2- Faculty of Medicine, Birjand University of Medical Sciences, Birjand, Iran

-Background & Objectives: The Human T-cell lymphotropic virus type 1 (HTLV-1) is more prevalent in some regions, including Iran.
-This comprehensive literature review explores the symptoms and risk factors associated with HTLV-1 infection.
+Background & Objectives: The Human T-cell lymphotropic virus type 1 (HTLV-1) retrovirus is prevalent in some regions, such as Iran.
+This comprehensive literature review explores the symptoms and risk factors associated with HTLV-1 infection Middle East Region and Iran.

-Materials & Methods: A narrative review used PubMed, Scopus, Embase, ScienceDirect, and Google Scholar.
-Search terms included HTLV-1, neurological disorders, pathogenesis, transmission, diagnosis, treatment, and epidemiology for articles published between 2000 and 2023.
-In total, 130 articles were selected for this manuscript.
+Materials & Methods: This narrative review used PubMed, Scopus, Embase, ScienceDirect, and Google Scholar as searching engines using terms HTLV-1, neurological disorders, pathogenesis, transmission, diagnosis, treatment, and epidemiology for articles published between 2000 and 2023.
+In total, 137 articles were eligible.

-Results: The retrovirus HTLV-1 infects human CD4+ T cells.
-Breastfeeding, unsafe sexual contact, and contaminated blood products are its main transmission routes.
-HTLV-1 is endemic in Iran, Japan, the Caribbean, South America, and Africa.
-While many infected people don't show symptoms, the virus can cause HTLV-1-associated myelopathy/tropical spastic paraparesis (HAM/TSP) and peripheral neuropathy.
+Results: Breastfeeding, unsafe sexual contact, and contaminated blood products are main HTLV-1 transmission routes.
+Brazil, Ecuador, and the Dominican Republic are countries with a high percentage of HTLV-1 infection, with estimates ranging from 1% to 13.9% in Brazil, up to 57% in Ecuador, and 1% to 5% in the Dominican Republic and it is endemic in Iran, Japan, the Caribbean, South America, and Africa.
+While numerous patients are asymptomatic, the virus can cause HTLV-1-associated myelopathy/tropical spastic paraparesis (HAM/TSP) and peripheral neuropathy.
 Tax viral proteins cause nervous system inflammation and HAM/TSP.
-MRI can show spinal cord shrinkage and white matter lesions in affected patients.
-Immunodeficiency conditions, blood transfusions, and risky sexual behavior increase infection risk.
-Many neurological symptoms start with sensory-motor impairments.
+MRI (magnetic resonance imaging) may decipher spinal cord shrinkage and white matter lesions in affected patients.
+Immunodeficiency conditions, blood transfusion, and risky sexual behavior increase infection rate.
+The neurological symptoms are initiated with sensory-motor impairments.
 The main symptoms are limb weakness, bladder/bowel dysfunction, and cognitive impairment.
-PCR, imaging, and CSF analysis are used to diagnose.
-Anti-inflammatory drugs, pain management, physiotherapy, and disease monitoring are possible treatments.

 Type of Study: Review | Subject: Neurology